platformsh/laravel-bridge/README.md

 * The Laravel `APP_KEY` is set based on the `PLATFORM_PROJECT_ENTROPY` variable, which is provided for exactly this purpose.

+* The Laravel `APP_URL` variable is set based on the current route if possible.

 * The `SESSION_SECURE_COOKIE` variable is set to true if it's not already defined.
 A Platform.sh environment is by default encrypted-always, so there's no reason to allow unencrypted cookies.
 This can be overridden by setting the Platform.sh variable `env:SESSION_SECURE_COOKIE` to 0.

 ## Common environment variables not set